1. Overview

 Summary

-In this step, you were able to perform Entity Analysis on a string of text and printed out its entities.
-Read more about Entity Analysis.
+In this step, you were able to perform entity analysis on a string of text and printed its entities.
+Read more about entity analysis.

-Syntactic Analysis extracts linguistic information, breaking up the given text into a series of sentences and tokens (generally, word boundaries), providing further analysis on those tokens.
+Syntax analysis extracts linguistic information, breaking up the given text into a series of sentences and tokens (generally based on word boundaries), providing further analysis on those tokens.

 Copy the following code into your IPython session: